What Is The iBurst Wireless Standard?

 iBurst offered higher speed wireless internet connections than 3G, making it one of the more promising and higher quality wireless internet technologies of the early 2000s.
 Today, it is a niche product primarily limited to areas where 3G and 4G wireless are not practical due to poor infrastructure, few available towers or limited demand.

 The iBurst standard is identified as Alliance of Telecommunications Industry Solutions ATIS-0700004 and IEEE standard 802.20. iBurst as an IEEE standard was released later than IEEE WiMax and High Speed Packet Access (HSPA), delaying its acceptance by manufacturers and carriers that had already adopted previously issued telecom standards.

-The iBurst standard has not yet been adopted as an ISO standard but is under review by the ISO TC204 committee. iBurst is promoted by the iBurstAssociation or iBa to promote its use.
+The iBurst standard was not adopted as an ISO standard but had been under review by the ISO TC204 committee. iBurst technology was promoted by the iBurstAssociation or iBa to promote its use.

 How iBurst Works

 The High Capacity Spatial Division Multiple Access protocol uses frequency scanning and optimization to enable wireless connections for mobile users similar to the frequency shifting and communication point forwarding used for cell phone users.
 The user's desktop computer or mobile internet connection is handled by a base station managed by a network operator.
 By focusing on the end user's internet connection more tightly than other wireless broadband communication methods, interference with iBurst is lower than comparable methods.

 iBurst uses smart antennas that shift the frequencies and modulations used to maximize data transmission and reception.
 It uses a quality of service scheduler that adjusts the data rate and priority based on the type of information being sent.
 Data security is handled by IPsec and Multiprotocol Label Switching. iBurst supports both IPv4 and IPv6.